 There are two main breaks in Peniche, supertubos and baleal.
 Supertubos is a strong shore wave that barrels and is more for pro surfers.
 Baleal is more gentle and perfect for beginners and intermediates who want to increase their skills.

 Peniche is a charming place and has a big range of surf schools and hostels for you to stay at and rent you gear from, along with any surf lessons you might need.

-Ericeira is just an hour drive north of Lisbon and is a beautiful coastal town.
+Ericeira is just an hour’s drive north of Lisbon and is a beautiful coastal town.
 It was an old fishing village and is now a picturesque Portuguese town that is popular with tourists and great for surfing.